 When you need to buy a new HVAC system or replace your old one, you are facing a major expense.
 Once you get a quote, your next question will be where to find a better deal.
 It can cut deeply into your savings or require financing.
 But you know you can't simply do without heating, cooling, and ventilation, so you will need to bite the bullet.
 What can you do to make it less painful?
 Follow a few simple steps, and you could save thousands on your new system or replacement costs.

-- Check to see if your state or local utility company offers any rebates or incentives for replacing an old HVAC system.
-You can usually stack offers, so if your state and local utility company both have promotions, you have struck gold.
-Submit for both to take a big chunk out of the cost of your new HVAC system.
+Check to see whether your state or local utility company offers any rebates or incentives for replacing an old HVAC system.
+You might even be able to stack offers.
+So if your state and local utility company each has a promotion, submit for both.
+This can take a big chunk out of the cost of your new HVAC system.

-- Review the current rebate offers from all of the leading HVAC manufacturers before you call anyone for estimates.
-Note: Keep in mind that these offers usually apply to their most expensive models, so you may be able to get a better deal by purchasing a mid-level unit that isn't eligible for a manufacturer's rebate.
+However, keep in mind that these offers usually apply to the company's most expensive models.
+So depending on your HVAC system needs, you might be able to get a better deal by purchasing a mid-level unit that is not eligible for a rebate from the manufacturer.

-- Check with warehouse clubs such as Costco if you are a member.
-They may offer a better deal or a store rebate card if you purchase a new system through their partner.
+As you compare quotes, also check with warehouse clubs, such as Costco, if you are a member.
+Some warehouse clubs might offer a better deal or a store rebate card if you purchase a new system through their partner.

-- If you are on the fence about whether you should replace your HVAC, find out when Energy Star recommends a replacement.
-You may save enough in energy costs to easily justify the expense.
-Pay them now or pay them later!
+Furthermore, if you are on the fence about whether you should replace your HVAC system, find out when Energy Star recommends a replacement.
+You might save enough in energy costs with a new system to justify the expense.
+So be sure to factor this into your quote research process.

 Vet Contractors for the Best Deals

 Price shouldn't be the only factor when it comes to choosing a contractor.
 Check the Better Business Bureau ratings before making your selection.
 The cheapest quote might not be the best deal if the company has lots of dissatisfied customers.